 Application icon

-Remove Item from Query Database
+Remove Items from Query Database

 Click here for information on identifying an open database.